 Another thing Kaikoura is famous for is crayfish.
 Grab some fresh crayfish from one of the seaside caravans and enjoy a seafood feast on the beach.
 Nins Bin is a local legend.

 A section of SH1 was closed for a year following a major earthquake in November 2016.
 Ongoing road works close SH1 from time to time, so check the New Zealand Transport Agency website before you head off.

 The picture postcard township of Akaroa on Banks Peninsula is an easy 90-minute scenic drive from Christchurch.
 Akaroa sits on the shores of a deep blue harbour — the crater of an extinct volcano flooded by the sea.

-The harbor is home to pods of curious and playful Hector’s Dolphins, the world’s smallest dolphins.
+The harbour is home to pods of curious and playful Hector’s Dolphins, the world’s smallest dolphins.
 A two-hour cruise with Akaroa Dolphins is one of the top things to do in Akaroa.
 The French street names and tricolors decorating shop fronts are nods to Akaroa’s distinction as the only New Zealand town to be settled by French colonists.

 A short distance from town is Hinewai Reserve — a privately owned nature reserve that is open to the public.
 It offers 20 kilometres of walking trails, which are perfect for stretching the legs or doing a spot of birdwatching before you drive back to the city.

 Someone has to step up to the role of designated driver for this option, but you’ll be rewarded with an amazing day out.
 At just under an hour’s drive from Christchurch, the Waipara Valley is also home to some of New Zealand’s finest wineries.
 Around 40 boutique wineries offer a plethora of cellar door and dining options.